JerikLima/Teste-rag-4pro/README.md

-# Conversational AI Agent for WhatsApp Barber Shops
+# Conversational AI Agent for WhatsApp Finance

 This conversational agent leverages **Artificial Intelligence (AI)**, **RAG (Retrieval-Augmented Generation)**, and **Prompt Engineering** to revolutionize customer service for barber shops.
 It operates **24/7 autonomously**, ensuring **fast, natural, and personalized responses** to WhatsApp users.